alexrosa/flask-app/README.md

 1 - Processing data;

-2 - Storage the data in a data base;
+2 - Storage the processed data into a database;